CASA Santa Barbara County Staff

 A few words that best describe Kira: Enthusiastic, driven, and kind.

 Why CASA is important to Kira: "CASA is a way for me to increase awareness and give people the tools to truly make a difference.
 We all want the children in our community to be treated with love, care, and compassion.
 My goal is to inspire the ordinary citizen to help in an extraordinary way."

 Background & Education: Coco joined the CASA team in 2006.
 Prior to her employment at CASA she worked with children ages 3 through 18 as a mental health case worker.
 Coco has a degree is in psychology with an emphasis in counseling from Christian Heritage College in San Diego.

 A few words that best describe Coco: Loyal and compassionate

 Hobbies & Interests: Coco's life revolves around her children.
 She enjoys walking, playing, singing and reading.
 In her spare time she spends a lot of time cleaning up after them.

 Why CASA is important to Coco: "CASA’s provide a safe haven for their child even if it's just an hour from life's stressors."

-Background and Education: Originally from Michigan, Brittany moved to California at the age of six and grew up on Vandenberg AFB where her father was stationed in the military.
+Background & Education: Originally from Michigan, Brittany moved to California at the age of six and grew up on Vandenberg AFB where her father was stationed in the military.
 Brittany currently attends Allan Hancock College and plans to complete her Bachelor of Arts degree in Psychology online through Brandman University.
 This past year Brittany had a once-in-a-lifetime opportunity to teach English as a Second Language (ESL) to kindergarten students in China.